indigo-astronomy/indigo/indigo_drivers/dome_dragonfly/README.md

 ## Use

-indigo_server indigo_focuser_lunatico
+indigo_server indigo_dome_dragonfly

 ## Status: Under Development

 Driver is developed and tested with:
-* Armadillo controller
+* Dragonfly controller

 ## NOTES:
+* The Dome wiring should be as described in Dragonfly documentation.

-* This driver can not be loaded if *indigo_rotator_lunatico* is loaded as both drivers have the same functionality.
-The only difference is that "Main" port of *indigo_rotator_lunatico* driver is configured as Rotator.
+* This driver can not be loaded if *indigo_aux_dragonfly* is loaded as both drivers have the same functionality.

 * In devices with male DB9 connectors, pins are horizontally flipped.
 In software pin 1 corresponds to pin 5 on male DB9, pin 6 corresponds to pin 9 etc. There is no such flipping for the devices with female DB9 connectors.